MCP & Agent Runtime Reliability — Key Terms

 Within a session, LangSight captures the complete call tree: the root LLM reasoning steps, every tool call (including arguments and results), any sub-agent invocations, and the final output.
 Sessions are stored with their full trace, cost attribution (token counts and dollar costs per LLM call and tool call), and metadata (model, duration, status).
 You can replay a session against live MCP servers, compare two sessions side-by-side, or set an SLO alert if a session's success rate drops below a threshold.

-LangSight puts all of these concepts into a single platform — traces, health checks, security scans, and cost attribution.
+LangSight puts all of these concepts into a single runtime reliability platform — traces, health checks, security scans, circuit breakers, and cost guardrails.
 Free to self-host.